bryansoh/manga-recommender/README.md

 ![Model Performance](images/model_performance.JPG)
 - The scores above are calculated with a relevant score threshold of >= 7/10, at k =10
 - The scores are the calculated average after 5 folds of cross validation
-- The data used is unbalanced with 79% of the ratings >= 7.
-Hence, if the model were to predict every manga title to be relevant, it will still score a 0.79 for precision
+- The data used is unbalanced with 84% of the ratings >= 7.
+Hence, if the model were to predict every manga title to be relevant, it will still score a 0.84 for precision
 - Hence, recall score will be a fairer measure of performance as it takes into account the number of available relevant recommendations that can be made.

 ## Observations:
-- Other than Non-negative Matrix Factorization, all the models scored better than 0.79 for precision@10
+- Other than Non-negative Matrix Factorization and Normal Predictor, all the models scored better than 0.84 for precision@10
 - For the average recall@10 score, Baseline Only is almost 1 full percent higher than the next best performing model

 # Streamlit